SonicMastr/Sonic-CD-Vita/README.md

 - After that's complete, run `make`
 - Install SonicCD.vpk

+Make sure you copy your Sonic CD game data to the ux0:app/SOCD00001 folder

 # Sonic-CD-11-Decompilation
 A Full Decompilation of Sonic CD 2011, Based on the PC remake with improvements & tweaks from the mobile remakes